rkuma183/wilsonmar.github.io/_posts/2016-10-29-raspberry.md

    <a target="_blank" href="https://www.wikiwand.com/en/List_of_Toy_Story_characters">characters in Disney's “Toy Story” films</a>)

-   "Wheezy" (the squeeze toy penguin with the red bow tie) was the previous version of Raspian.
+   "Wheezy" (the squeeze toy penguin with the red bow tie) was the previous version of Raspbian.

    "sid" (the bad boy in Toy Story) is the 2017 release.